 Pounamu, Greenstone and Jade are all the same thing.
-Pounamu was the name the Maori people called the stone.
+Pounamu is the name the Maori people call the stone.
 It was very important to pre-European Maori.
 It is an extremely hard stone, with the tensile strength of steel.
 Made of interwoven fibres, it will actually bend before breaking, and holds a sharp edge.
 So pounamu was to Maori what bronze or steel was to other civilisations, and all our finest tools were made from it.

 When Captain Cook discovered New Zealand in 1769 he saw the Maori working a green coloured stone which is how the name of ‘Greenstone’ originated.

 The stones mineral name is ‘Nephrite Jade’.
 Jade is found in other parts of the world but new Zealand pounamu is particularly unique due to its vast range of colours and its local history, mentioned above.

 Pounamu is a porous stone.
 When wearing pounamu your natural body oils and mana are obsorbed into the stone.
 The Maori believe that the stone therefore carries a part of you with it.
 As pounamu lasts for hundreds of years it is tradition to pass it onto someone else, so they will always be carrying a part of you with them.

 Types of Pounamu, Jade, Greenstone

 The Kawakawa Pounamu comes in many shades - from rich green to dark green and often has small dark flecks, called inclusions, which add character.
 Kawakawa Pounamu is named after the common native Kawakawa tree (Macropiper excelsum).
 Its colour is likened to the leaves of the tree.